Nerlinx/surfgroupe.com/docs/features.md

 Surfgroupe is an e-commerce and marketplace platform designed for the Haitian market.

-The platform combines commerce, marketplace functionality, localized delivery, seller infrastructure, customer accounts, payments, and operational tools.
+The platform combines commerce, marketplace functionality, localized delivery, seller infrastructure, customer accounts, payments, search, and operational tooling.

+This document describes the current capabilities and the major capabilities planned for the platform's future architecture.

+---

-## 🛒 Commerce
+# 🛒 Commerce

-### Product Catalog
+## Product Catalog

-Customers can browse products through a structured catalog.

-The platform supports:
+Surfgroupe provides a structured product catalog for online commerce.

+Current capabilities include:

 * Product categories
 * Product listings